Employment Law

 Yes, it is mandatory for employers to provide vacation pay in British Columbia.
 All employees, full-time, part-time, or casual, are entitled to vacation pay as per the guidelines set by the ESA.

-Temporary and staffing placement employees are also covered by the ESA’s vacation rules.
-They are entitled to a minimum of 4% or 6% (depending on the length of employment) of the wages earned as vacation pay, even if the employment relationship is short-term.
+Temporary and staffing placement employees are also covered by the ESA’s vacation rules, even if the employment relationship is short-term.

 Back To Top